nf-core/eager/docs/usage.md

 And Nextflow will only take the first path after `--input`, ignoring the others.

-On the otherhand encapsulating the path in quotes will allow Nextflow to evaluate the paths.
+On the other hand encapsulating the path in quotes will allow Nextflow to evaluate the paths.

 ```bash